-The lab is held in a well-equipped workshop setting, and is taught through demonstrations and photographic examples, with individual support and advice given to guide and extend your abilities.
-There are no class-wide projects, rather the tutor will guide you in developing your own work. "
+The course is held in a well-equipped workshop setting, and is taught through demonstrations and photographic examples, with individual support and advice given to guide and extend your abilities.
+There are no class-wide projects, rather the tutor will guide you in developing your own work.

 Are there any other costs?
 Is there anything I need to bring?